-Providing a true non-stick surface for baking or roasting up to 480° F, one or more silicone baking mats can replace entire rolls of parchment paper or foil.
-They’re great for baking cookies, but work just as well under meatballs, chicken breasts, vegetables, even bread.
-I received one Silpat years ago and fell in love with it, then went and bought an off-brand hoping to save a dime.
-Big mistake.
-The competitors just don’t work as well as the Silpat so now I own a full set.
+Providing a true non-stick surface for baking or roasting up to 480°F, silicone baking mats can replace entire rolls of parchment paper or foil.
+They’re great for baking cookies but work just as well under meatballs, chicken breasts, vegetables, even bread.

 2. A Cookie Scoop

-This gadget stopped my family from fighting over who gets the biggest cookie.
-It also stopped me from burning the smaller ones on the pan, since every cookie is now the exact same size.
-It’s not just for cookies, though: I use it to scoop rice, make meatballs, and even to serve diet-friendly scoops of ice cream or sorbet.
-This model doesn’t hurt my hands, either, which is very important given the hundreds of cookies I make around this time of year.
+It’s not just for cookies, though: use it to scoop rice, make meatballs, and serve diet-friendly scoops of ice cream or sorbet.
+This model doesn’t hurt my hands, either, which is essential due to my arthritis.

 I had NO idea how useful a mini-whisk could be until I received one.
-Now it’s the first thing I reach for when whipping up an omelet for one, mixing a late-night cup of cocoa, making a slurry to thicken a sauce or emulsifying the ingredients for a quick homemade salad dressing.
+Now I reach for when mixing a late-night cup of cocoa, making a slurry to thicken a sauce, or emulsifying the ingredients for a quick homemade salad dressing.

 5. The Ove Glove

-I know, I know: “You mean that thing on TV?!”
-Yes, the very one and, yes, I was stunned that it works just as well as those commercials promise!
-My son gave me one six years ago and I’m still using it!
-In fact, I love it so much that I bought myself a second so I have one for each hand.
-They really DO protect your hands and they’re easier to use than potholders.
-Plus, you can just toss them in the washing machine and food stains come right out.
+Yes, the one you see on TV.
+Yes, I was stunned it works as well as the commercials promise.
+My son gave me an Ove Glove years ago and I’m still using it.
+They protect your hands, and they’re easier to use than potholders, especially when grilling.
+Toss them in the washing machine, and food stains come right out.